 - Looking ahead, how can HR develop and keep a highly engaged workforce that drives consistent productivity?

-- How are your HR teams leveraging analytics today, what measurements are important to your organization?
+- How is your HR team leveraging analytics today, what measurements are important to your organization?

 read more »